...

 - Tell

-to direct all queries ending in that domain to use that DNS server.
+domainfor this interface to your~<custom_domain>.
+The~is a special operator that tellssystemd-resolvedto direct all queries ending in that domain to use that DNS server.
 In this way we establish split DNS.

 Now, we can run this one command and everything should come up appropriately: